0xSero/partisia-docs/docs/operator-9-node-health.md

 **1. Create the auto update script:**

-Go to the directory where `docker-compose.yml` is located, in this guide we assume you are using `~/pbc`.
+Go to the directory where `docker-compose.yml` is located.

 ````bash
 cd ~/pbc